Who do you have to tell when your bankruptcy application has been approved?

-However this will take a few weeks, so there are some situations where you may want to tell some creditors yourself because it will make your life easier.
+But this takes a few weeks, so there are some situations where it’s good to tell a creditor yourself because it will make your life easier.

 Bankruptcy gets rid of almost all of your debts, so no court proceedings should continue, including:

 - Claims in a county court that would lead to a county court judgment (CCJ); and

 - Charging order cases in a county court.

 If a court case has already started, tell the creditor and enter a defence to these proceedings: state that your bankruptcy application was approved on dd/mm/yyyy, and give your bankruptcy number, this is on the Bankruptcy Order you were sent.

 National Debtline is a great source of advice for all matters court-related.
 They have a good library of information, but if you are in any doubt, phone them up or use their webchat.